S3-working-group/s3-practical-guide/slides.md

 * any short reports
 * evaluation of existing agreements due review
-* new matters requiring decisions to be made, including:
+* new drivers requiring decisions to be made, including:
     * understanding and agreeing on situations that require attention
     * forming proposals and making agreements
     * creating and defining new roles and teams